 At the end of 2005 and start of 2006, BAWP National Coordinator Liz Owsley and BAWP committee member (and part of the original working party) Ellie Bird travelled the length and breadth of the UK with a series of workshops to investigate how the Gender Agenda has been used and developed in forces, and collected a vast amount of information on current good and bad practice.
 One important development is that it has been expanded to include all female personnel employed in the police service.
 The information they gathered has been sifted, and a new document produced, which was launched in London on 30 October 2006.
 The new document (now reprinted with minor amendments) is available here .

 Yet another update in 2007 & 2009

-The Garnett Foundation has developed a course entitled "Gender Agenda in Action", which is an event incorporating live theatre,designed as a training platform for driving the aims of Gender Agenda 2 forward, using a proven and engaging innovative approach.
+The Garnett Foundation developed a course entitled "Gender Agenda in Action", which was an event incorporating live theatre,designed as a training platform for driving the aims of Gender Agenda 2 forward, using a proven and engaging innovative approach.
 They will bring this to your own venue, and has proved to be a very valuable resource for forces who have already used it.
-More information, including contact details, is in thisleaflet.